Types of Property for Tax Purposes

 Classes of Property

-In addition to the basic types of property, property is grouped into various classes and subclasses for purposes of tax assessment.
-These classes are based on the property's use.
-These schedules of classes vary considerably from state to state.
+Property is also grouped into various classes and subclasses for purposes of tax assessment.
+These classes may be based on the property's use.
+Schedules of classes vary from state to state.
 For example, a state may have the following classes of property:

 - Class 2: Commercial properties